Zainabadi Mahal: Life

 around 1654.
 She was buried at Aurangabad close to the big tank.
 On the day of her death the prince became very unwell; in extreme agitation he rode out to hunt.
-Niccolao Manucci, a Venetian adventurer, who traveled through India during the period reports that after she died, Aurangzeb "vowed never to take up wine or to listen to music," and would later claim that God had been very gracious to him by putting an end to that dancing girl's life, for through her the prince had "commited so many sins that he can risk of never reigning by being occupied in such vices."
+Niccolao Manucci, a Venetian adventurer, who traveled through India during the period reports that after she died, Aurangzeb "vowed never to take up wine or to listen to music," and would later claim that God had been very gracious to him by putting an end to that dancing girl's life, for through her the prince had "committed so many sins that he can risk of never reigning by being occupied in such vices."